SUPPLEMENTAL APPLICATION DEADLINE: MARCH 1, 2017 http://pharmacy.uky.edu/apply

 The University of Kentucky College of Pharmacy has a rich and successful tradition as one of the premier pharmacy schools in the country.
-Established in 1870, the College has been ranked among the top 10 programs for more than 30 years and is currently ranked 5th in the nation.
-Graduates of the College have the highest passing rate on the national licensing exam compared to all other Colleges of Pharmacy in the country.
-Recently the Kentucky Pharmacy Practice Residency program was selected as the number one program in the nation.
-Academics and Analytics ranked the research program as fourth in the country in pharmacy research productivity.
-These national measures point to the quality of the College’s programs and its faculty, students and staff.
+Established in 1870, the College has been ranked among the top 10 programs for more than 30 years and is currently ranked 6th in the nation among colleges of pharmacy by U.S. News and World Report.
+UK COP boasts a higher than 95% graduation rate over the last five years.
+Graduates of the College rank among the best in the nation in first-time pass rates on the national licensing exam (NAPLEX).

 |Course Title||Semester Hours||Quarter Hours|

-Students are encouraged to complete the PCAT in July or September to be considered for the Fall 2014 entering class.
+Applicants are encouraged to complete the PCAT in July or September 2016 to be considered for the Fall 2017 entering class.
 Due to rolling admissions, the Admissions Committee will begin filling class seats in October.
-January scores are encouraged to strengthen an application once a July or September test date is completed.
+January 2017 scores are encouraged to strengthen an application once a July or September test date is completed.

-Applicants accepted for admission must undergo and pass a criminal background check/drug screen and provide documentation that they have also completed all required immunizations and CPR certification prior to matriculation.
+Applicants accepted for admission must undergo and pass a criminal background check and drug screen and provide documentation that they have also completed all required immunizations and CPR certification prior to matriculation.

 Applicants are required to provide 1 letter from a professor or pharmacist, if possible.

+All interview dates are tentative.
+Applicants must be invited to interview.
+Invitations are sent within two weeks of interview dates.
 The interview assesses the applicant's communication skills, confidence, maturity, knowledge of and commitment to the field of pharmacy, motivation, character and ability to interact with others.
-Students selected for an interview can expect to spend about 3 hours at the College of Pharmacy.
-The interview generally includes interview sessions with faculty members, practitioners, and current students.
+Students selected to interview can expect to spend about 3 hours at the College of Pharmacy.